JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Juhee.md

+Hacking refers to non-malicious activities, usually involving unusual or improvised alterations to equipment or processes.

+Cracker generally refers to unauthorized intrusion into a computer or a network.
+The person engaged in hacking activities is known as a hacker.
+This hacker may alter system or security features to accomplish a goal that differs from the original purpose of the system.

 Successful athletes get their motivation from a kind of physical delight in making their bodies perform, in pushing themselves past their own physical limits.
 Similarly, to be a hacker you have to get a basic thrill from solving problems, sharpening your skills, and exercising your intelligence.
 If you aren't the kind of person that feels this way naturally, you'll need to become one in order to make it as a hacker.
 Otherwise you'll find your hacking energy is sapped by distractions like sex, money, and social approval.